TwitchLib/TwitchLib/README.md

 ### Twitch Services
 - FollowerService - Monitors channel for new followers on custom interval and query count values.
 Fires event when new followers are detected.
+- MessageThrottler - Property object that can be assigned to either Chat or Whisper clients, fires events and blocks sending of messages given a specific time period in order to prevent Twitch ToS violations.
+(OPTIONAL)

 ### Other Classes
 - ChannelState - Contains channel states for: R9K, SubOnly, SlowMode, BroadcasterLanguage, Channel